-Let’s start this Wargaming Week, covering the 29th of April through to the 5th of May.
+Let’s start this Wargaming Week, covering the 13th through to the 19th of January.

 That’s it for this update, expect more updates next week!